otto-de/api-guidelines/content/guidelines/040_EVENT-GUIDELINES/030_Semantics/010_Event-structure/030_should-not-publish-data-from-other-business-domains.md

 Instead of including data from other domains, API providers should link to the data inside other domains, using either:

-- An entity-Id pointing to an entity in the other business domain.
+- An entity's ID pointing to an entity in the other business domain.
-- Id and source of the CloudEvent from the other business domain.
+- ID and source of the CloudEvent from the other business domain.

 ### Example